Trust: A Hidden (Yet Valuable) Benefit of TPCRM

 5 Key Components of an Effective TPCRM Program

-- Manage all the third-parties or vendors in your ecosystem through one pane of glass.
-Chasing assessments, requesting updates, and managing data is time consuming.
+- Manage all the third parties or vendors in your ecosystem through one pane of glass.
+Chasing assessments, requesting updates, and managing data are time-consuming.
 Utilizing risk assessments on an Exchange is a smart, resource-saving way to augment your TPCRM program while allowing your risk professionals to focus on more strategic tasks – like growing your business.

 - Protect your organization by being proactive, not reactive.
 Complete third-party due diligence before you sign contracts, not after.
-Running a cyber risk assessment now can save you time and money on reputation management later.
+See how CyberGRX can help you vet and onboard vendors to accelerate decisions while also managing your risk.

 - Know which third parties pose the most risk to your enterprise.
 Evaluate your third-party’s approach to security as it relates to the service you are looking to outsource – spot data risk sooner and mitigate third-party risks faster.

-- Understand what influences a vendors risk score: if something is listed as high risk, understanding why it’s ranked as high risk can be more important than the ranking itself.
-For example, is the vendor financial health in bad shape, is there a high rate of turnover at the management level, have they had a recent breach…or all of the above.
-And, what if any, controls do they have in place to manage those factors?
-A 360 degree view of a third party or vendor is critical in truly knowing their level of risk.
+- Understand what influences a vendor's risk score: if something is listed as high risk, understanding why it’s ranked as high risk can be more important than the ranking itself.
+For example, is the vendor's financial health in bad shape?
+Is there a high rate of turnover at the management level?
+Have they had a recent breach?
+All of the above?
+It's also worth asking what if any, controls they have in place to manage these factors.
+A 360-degree view of a third party or vendor is critical in truly knowing their level of risk.

 - Identify and prioritize gaps that will have the most yield.
 These insights can create mitigation strategies that are easier to manage and implement.